As a startup company, we at Valohai didn’t have a clear idea about what kind of marketing message would resonate in our audience.

 - Rating.
 In a scale of 1 to 5, rate how big is this problem to your customer and how well your product solves the problem.
 Customers might have huge problems that you don’t solve and you might solve something that is not that big problem.
 When you scale a problem to 5 and you rate that you can solve it fully, there is your place to strike.

 - How you solve the problem.
 Just a pure engineering response of what can be done with your product.

-- Then my favourite part.
+- Then my favorite part.
 Add fairy dust and write drafts of your marketing messages.
-At Valohai, we like unicorns, fairies and all the magical stuff so we wanted to add some glitter to the engineering explanation of our solution and this is where the marketing message comes from.😉✨
+At Valohai, we like unicorns, fairies, and all the magical stuff so we wanted to add some glitter to the engineering explanation of our solution and this is where the marketing message comes from.😉✨

 The excel is missing market positioning since we had done that before and adding that part would have unnecessarily prolonged our meeting.
 Add positioning row if you haven’t really defined how you stand out in the competition.

 Even though many things that we went through were obvious, I feel that as a newcomer, it was very useful to me to go through our most potential customers and their problems once again.
 I have worked in Valohai for three months now and since I don’t have daily contact to our customers, it is good to remind myself of the old things and find new golden nuggets as we go.